cse taggi

 Expiry Date (latest)

-HECS census date of the session following their last enrolled session.
-(The HECS census date is either the 31st of March for session 1, or the 31st of August for session 2).
+(31st of March for session 1, 31st of August for session 2).

-Non CSE Program Classes (eg: UGrad_Student)
+Non-CSE Program Classes (eg: UGrad_Student)

 Start Date (earliest)